Pablo-r4001/ComputerScience/README.md

 2nd Excercise is about the implementation of basic cryptographic algorithms. in EX2

-3rd Excercise is about the implementation of a GUI from an API, as well as sorting and search algorithms.
+3rd Excercise is about the implementation of a GUI from an API, as well as sorting and search algorithms. in EX3

+4th Ecercise is the implementation of a resize algorithm for BMP files as well as the recuperation of JPG files from corrupted FAT memory. in EX4